 No. 2 published in 2021

-Anthony Discenza’s iterative text artworks have appeared in exhibition venues around the world, and in a variety of formats—from street signs to audio installations.
+A book of Anthony Discenza’s iterative text artworks, which have appeared in exhibition venues around the world, and in a variety of formats—from street signs to audio installations.
 Published by KADIST in 2017, this collection—released as an ebook and printed in a limited run of 500—can be described as "the data set meets guided visualization meets midnight movie."
 For this book, Discenza collaborated with del Pesco to compile a selection of these texts in a format traditionally associated with narrative fiction: the trade paperback.

-A program originally launched at SFMOMA, and then thanks to Francesco Manacorda, del Pesco and Dominic Willsdon were invited to present a version at Artissima, the artfair in Torino, Italy.
+Pickpocket Almanack was a program originally launched at SFMOMA and then, thanks to Francesco Manacorda, del Pesco and Dominic Willsdon were invited to present a version at Artissima, the artfair in Torino, Italy.
 This printed take-away poster was designed by Scott Ponik, and distributed for free at the fair.
 It included a variety of short itineraries, and collected (then upcoming) events at cities around the world.

 A curatorial contribution to THE LAST BILLBOARD, in Pittsburgh,